efeelize/bar/CA/MBE/legal_terminology.md

 - Price: If the contract doesn’t specify a price for goods, the UCC will imply a reasonable price at the time of delivery.
 - Time:If the contract doesn’t specify when performance is due, the UCC will imply a reasonable time for performance.

+# Standing timber

+> "Standing timber" refers to trees that are still rooted in the ground and have not yet been harvested.
+It is often used in legal, forestry, and real estate contexts to describe trees that are available for cutting but remain part of the land until they are sold or removed.

+- In legal terms, standing timber can be treated as either real property (when still attached to the land) or personal property (once cut and removed).
+The classification can impact contracts, ownership rights, and taxation.

+# Equitable estoppel

+> Equitable estoppel is a doctrine that prevents one party from changing its position after the other party has detrimentally relied on a misrepresentation of fact made by the first party.
+Here, however, the logger did not make a misrepresentation of fact to the landowner, so this doctrine does not apply.

+# ascertain

+> "Ascertain" means to find out or determine something with certainty, usually through investigation or inquiry.
+For example, "The lawyer attempted to ascertain the facts of the case before proceeding."

+# fraudulent[欺诈]

+> The word "fraudulent" means intended to deceive or trick someone, usually for personal gain or to cause harm.
+It's often used to describe actions that are dishonest, illegal, or false.

+# A condition precedent

+> A condition precedent is a legal term that refers to a requirement that must be met before a certain duty or obligation becomes effective—often used in contracts.ie,It’s something that must happen before something else can happen.